A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Results

-We used the computer algebra system Mathematica \cite{Mathematica} to prove by exhaustive search that $T_1$ is both the unique MRP and MRC tree for $\mathcal{A}_P$, and that $\widetilde{T_2}$ is both the unique MRP and MRC tree for $\mathcal{A}_{\widetilde{P}}$.
+For the reasons explained above, these trees are then also the unique MRP trees in this case.

 However, as $\widetilde{T_2}$ is not a subtree of $T_1$, this shows that even in the case where MRP and MRC agree and additionally lead to a unique tree, additional taxa can change the predetermined relationships of the species in question.
 Thus, MRP and MRC are not `future-proof' in the sense of \cite{bryant2017can}.

+Next, we take a look at general consensus methods, i.e., we do no longer only consider established ones.